Kew Gardens, Queens: Land use

 Kew Gardens's commercial center is Lefferts Boulevard between Austin Street and Metropolitan Avenue.
-Major attractions include the large sports bar Austin's Ale House, the Village Diner, Dani's Pizza, and Kew Gardens Cinemas, a 1930s art deco movie theater that has been converted into a six-screen multiplex and shows a mix of commercial, independent, and foreign films.
+Major attractions include the Kew Gardens Cinemas, a 1930s art deco movie theater that has been converted into a six-screen multiplex and shows a mix of commercial, independent, and foreign films.
 Lefferts is also home to the only bookstore in central Queens, Kew & Willow Books.

 Points of interest

-Forest Park is the third largest park in Queens and is located to the west of Kew Gardens.
+Forest Park is the third-largest park in Queens and is located to the west of Kew Gardens.
 The Wisconsin Glacier retreated from Long Island some 20,000 years ago, leaving behind the hills that now are part of Forest Park.
 The park was home to the Rockaway, Delaware and Lenape Native Americans until Dutch West India Company settlers arrived in 1634 and began establishing towns and pushing the tribes out.
 The park contains the largest continuous oak forest in Queens.
 Inside the park, the Forest Park Carousel was listed on the National Register of Historic Places in 2004.

 In addition to Maple Grove Cemetery, the Ralph Bunche House is listed on the National Register of Historic Places and is also a designated National Historic Landmark.

 The county's civic center, Queens Borough Hall, along with one of the county criminal courts, stand at the northern end of the neighborhood, on Queens Boulevard, in a complex extending from Union Turnpike to Hoover Avenue.
 Adjacent to Borough Hall is a retired New York City Subway R33 (Redbird) which lies on a fake track as well as a platform.
-Visitors used to be able to go inside the car, but it was closed in 2015 due to lack of visitors.
+Visitors used to be able to go inside the car, but it was closed in 2015 due to lack of visitors and sold in 2022.